 Wellness is a broad term that implies being whole in all aspects of living.
 We endeavor to develop a culture of health, well-being, balance and productivity at Baylor University.
 Faculty/staff can pursue these objectives through numerous university sponsored or encouraged programs and offerings.

-Participate in a long established and effective program by attending a weekly meeting on Tuesdays at Clifton Robinson Tower, 4th floor classroom.
+Participate in a long established and effective program by attending a weekly meeting on Tuesdays in Pat Neff 300.

 Participate in a variety of on-campus using Baylor facilities or in your own off-campus fitness program and be eligible for incentives.

 Many Baylor faculty and staff are enthusiastically sitting less and standing more at work.
 This site is designed to inform faculty and staff about the dangers of excessive sitting and to provide simple and creative ways to take one's level of physical activity to new heights.

 The Student Life Center is a free onsite fitness center for Baylor faculty and staff members and their families.
 The SLC provides access to the many programs and equipment, some of which require a reasonable fee.
 Also faculty and staff members have free access to Russell Gym, Baylor Marina , and Bear Trail.